 Red cod; also called hoka

 In fact, the poor old red cod puts up no fight at all.
-Instead it meekly surrenders to its fate, almost playing dead when hooked.
+Instead, it meekly surrenders to its fate, almost playing dead when hooked.
 It is for its food value, rather than sport, that many anglers target the humble red cod.
-The flesh is considered watery and too soft with a tendency to fall apart when being cooking.
+The flesh is considered watery and too soft with a tendency to fall apart when cooking.
 This problem can easily be solved by drying the fillets with a paper towel and sprinkling them with salt and leaving them for a couple of hours in the fridge before cooking.
 This process firms the flesh.
-Following this treatment the red cod is excellent eating.
+Following this treatment, the cod is excellent eating.

-When first caught it is a pinkish gray colour, but once dead it takes on a more uniform light red.
+When first caught it is a pinkish-grey colour, but once dead it takes on a more uniform light red.
 This is not a muscular fish.
 It is quite slim for its length.
 Roughly half its weight is in the first third of its body.
 This has the effect of yielding seemingly small fillets once the fish is gutted and the head removed.
 Its large head has a cavernous mouth with small feeble teeth.

 The secret to red cod fishing is to target them after dark.
 An area that during the day appears devoid of fish often yields red cod in surprising numbers after sunset.
-They will then bite all night disappearing at day break.
+They will then bite all night disappearing at daybreak.
 Many anglers have made tremendous catches of red cod after dark in Lyttelton harbour for example.

-During the winter months they will come right into the lagoons at the mouths of the major East Coast rivers.
+During the winter months, they will come right into the lagoons at the mouths of the major East Coast rivers.
 Here there are targeted at night by keen anglers with anti-freeze in their veins.
-Many a good feed of cod being had following a chilly evening spent with rod in hand and frost on the ground.
+Many a good feed of cod being had following a chilly evening spent with a rod in hand and frost on the ground.

 By one year of age red cod are about 22cm (9 inches) in length.
 After two years they measure around 35cm (14 inches).
 By the time they reach sexual maturity at four years they measure 50cm (20 inches) long.
 Large mature females may produce a staggering 30 million eggs in a single breeding season.